Collapsar CXL500 Review: Carbon Fiber Pool Cue for ~$120

 Vs. Viking Valhalla 100 (~$150): Different products at similar prices.
 The Valhalla gives you hard rock maple with a proven brand name and Irish linen wrap.
 The CXL500 gives you carbon fiber with warp resistance and natural low deflection.
 If you play in a climate-controlled room and prefer traditional feel, the Valhalla.
 If you play in a garage or basement with temperature swings, the CXL500.

-Vs. Predator REVO shaft (~$400-500): The Predator REVO is the gold standard in carbon fiber shafts.
+Vs. Predator REVO shaft (~$400-500): The Predator REVO is the benchmark in carbon fiber shafts.
 It’s also four times the price.
-The REVO is unquestionably a better shaft — tighter tolerances, better construction, more refined feel.
+The REVO is unquestionably a better shaft, with tighter tolerances and more refined construction.
 But the CXL500 gives you the core benefits of carbon fiber (no warping, natural low deflection) at a fraction of the cost.
 For casual and intermediate players, the performance gap doesn’t justify the price gap.
 See our carbon fiber guide for the full breakdown.

 Vs. other budget carbon fiber cues: Most carbon fiber cues from established brands (Cuetec, Mezz, Viking Siege) start at $300+.
 The CXL500 undercuts all of them.
 Collapsar is a newer, less established brand, which is probably how they price so aggressively.
-Less marketing overhead, less brand tax.
+Less marketing overhead means less brand tax baked into the price.

 The brand question

-Collapsar doesn’t have the recognition of Viking, Players, or McDermott.
+Collapsar doesn’t have the recognition of a Viking or a McDermott.
 That matters to some people.
 If buying a cue from a brand your pool hall friends haven’t heard of bothers you, this isn’t your cue.

-But brand recognition and cue quality are different things.
-The materials are real.
-Carbon fiber is carbon fiber — it either works or it doesn’t.
-And 17 of our readers decided it works well enough to pull out their credit cards.
+But a brand’s name recognition tells you nothing about how its cue plays.
+Carbon fiber is carbon fiber, and it either works or it doesn’t.
+Seventeen of our readers decided it works well enough to pull out their credit cards.

 Collapsar has been building a presence in the budget carbon fiber space specifically.
-They’re not trying to compete across every price point.
-They’re focused on making carbon fiber accessible.
+The company picked one lane, making carbon fiber accessible, and skipped the rest of the price ladder.
 When a company focuses on one thing, they tend to do it well.

 What to watch out for

-The tip may need work out of the box.
-Same advice as the Valhalla: scuff it, shape it, and you’re good.
-At this price, factory tips are functional but not premium.
+Expect a factory tip that needs work out of the box; that’s the norm at this price.
+Same advice as the Valhalla: scuff and shape it and you’re good.

 The butt wrap is nothing special.
-Functional grip, but not the same quality as the Irish linen on a PureX or Valhalla.
+It grips fine and stops there, without the Irish linen feel you get on a PureX or Valhalla.
 If wrap feel is important to you, budget $10-15 for an aftermarket wrap or overwrap.

 The look is modern and a bit flashy for some tastes.
 All-black carbon with a glossy finish.
 If you play in a traditional pool hall with guys shooting with wooden cues, you’ll stand out.
 Whether that’s good or bad is your call.